Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2022

 The Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2022 (SI 2022/852) is a statutory instrument of the Parliament of the United Kingdom.
-The regulations removed Regulation 7 of the Conduct of Employment Agencies and Employment Businesses Regulations 2003, which prevented employment agencies from supplying agency workers to employers to replace workers taking part in official industrial action.
+The regulations removed Regulation 7 of the Conduct of Employment Agencies and Employment Businesses Regulations 2003 (SI 2003/3319), which prevented employment agencies from supplying agency workers to employers to replace workers taking part in official industrial action.
 The regulations were struck down in a High Court case in July 2023, and were quashed from 10 August 2023.

 Background

 The prohibition of the use of agency workers to fill the posts of striking workers was first created by the Conduct of Employment Agencies and Employment Businesses Regulations 1976, which were created by the then-Labour government with the powers of the Employment Agencies Act 1973.
 The 1976 regulations were replaced with new regulations in 2003.

 In 2022, the United Kingdom saw the largest instance of rail strikes in the country since 1989, with more than 40,000 RMT members across 14 rail companies going on strike due to disputes over wages, working conditions and job security.
 The Transport Salaried Staffs' Association (TSSA) and ASLEF also announced strikes, leading to widespread travel disruption.

 Unions in other sectors (including the National Education Union, UNISON, the Communication Workers Union, and the Criminal Bar Association) also went on strike, announced ballots for industrial action, or threatened strike action if pay negotiations fell through.
 Mick Lynch, the RMT's general secretary, called for a general strike.

 Grant Shapps, the Secretary of State for Transport, set out the government's plans to limit the impact of the ongoing industrial action in July 2022, including ensuring a 'minimum service level' was maintained throughout strikes.
 The Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2022 were some of the first of such measures.